guyrosillo/finalexam/test1/questions.md

 4. Change the display property on all the list items in the "colleges" list so that that are all on the same line

-5. Set the max-width for every image inside of a figure to 300px
+5. Set the max-width to 300px for all images that are inside of a figure

 6. Set the margin on all four sides of every figure to 20px;